Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Paralowie has 67 active public transport stops, all of which are bus stops.
-These stops are served by 11 different routes that together offer 707 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located 219 meters from the nearest stop.
+These stops are served by 11 different routes that collectively facilitate 707 weekly passenger trips.
+The accessibility of these transport services is rated as good, with residents on average being located 219 meters from the nearest stop.
+As a predominantly residential area, most Paralowie residents commute outward.
+Car remains the primary mode of transportation, used by 92% of residents.
+On average, there are 1.6 vehicles per dwelling in Paralowie, which is higher than the regional average.

 Frequently Asked Questions - Transport